OmarMach/clean_dialog/README.md

-clean_dialog

-A clean and minimalist dialog Supports null-safety and Flutter 3
+A Flutter package that creates a clean and minimalist dialog Supports null-safety and Flutter 3

 ## Features